LearnWeb3DAO/Graph/README.md

 - Now create a new folder under the my-app folder and name it `constants`.
 - In the constants folder create a file, `index.js` and paste the following code.

-  - Replace `"address of your RandomWinnerGame contract"` with the address of the CryptoDevs contract that you deployed and saved to your notepad.
+  - Replace `"address of your RandomWinnerGame contract"` with the address of the RandomWinnerGame contract that you deployed and saved to your notepad.
   - Replace `---your abi---` with the abi of your RandomWinnerGame Contract.
 To get the abi for your contract, go to your `hardhat-tutorial/artifacts/contracts/RandomWinnerGame.sol` folder and from your `RandomWinnerGame.json` file get the array marked under the `"abi"` key.

   ```javascript